 “I am not lucky.
 You know what I am?
 I am smart, I am talented, I take advantage of the opportunities that come my way and I work really, really hard.
 Don’t call me lucky.
 Call me a badass.” – Shonda Rhimes, Year of Yes

 Anyone who knows me well knows I adore Gone With The Wind.
 It is my favorite movie and my favorite book.
 The romance, the fierceness, the fight, and drive.
 The strong female characters (yes, there are more than one).
 I even have two daughters named after actresses or characters in the book.
 Just read it; it’s a classic!

 “After all, tomorrow is another day.” – Scarlett O’Hara, Gone With The Wind

 The Book Thief This beautiful and moving book touched me in so many ways.
 It is magically written and connects on such a deep level.
 The narrator of the book is Death.
 Yes, you read that correctly.
 Death is the narrator.
 And Death speaks in color.
 An old colleague introduced me to this book and I am forever grateful to her for it.

 Oh, Brené Brown.
 What a magical person she is.
 She gets it.
 Truly, she does.
-I recommend all of her books but I especially loved Daring Greatly.
-I read it during the most difficult time in my life, when I was making really major decisions to live my authentic truth.
-I was embracing bravery and vulnerability in their truest forms and this book helped me along the way.
+This may not surprise you but I recommend all of her books.
+I especially loved Daring Greatly.
+I read it during the most difficult time in my life.
+A time when I was making really major decisions and bravely choosing to live my authentic truth.
+As I was embracing bravery and vulnerability in their truest forms, this book helped me along the way.